Repetition and recurrence times: Dual statements and summable mixing rates

-The last proposition in this section is also new although it recycles some techniques used in universal coding such as \citep[Theorem 6.11]{Debowski21}.
-The goal is to show that the bound in terms of the weighted conditional entropy is more precise than the bound proved in \citep[Theorem 8]{Debowski18b} since the length of conditioning can be shortened to $I_k$ rather than $D^k$. \begin{proposition} Consider a stationary process $(X_i)_{i\in\mathbb{Z}}$ over a countable alphabet.
-For $I_k$ defined in (\ref{ContextLength}), we have
+The goal of the second proposition in this section is to show that the bound in terms of the weighted conditional entropy is more precise than the bound proved in \cite[Theorem 8]{Debowski18b} since the length of conditioning can be shortened to $I_k$ rather than $D^k$. \begin{proposition} Consider a stationary process $(X_i)_{i\in\mathbb{Z}}$ over a countable alphabet.
+For $I_k:=\min\klam{i:\log i\ge H_\infty(X_1^k|X_{k+1}^{k+i})}$, we have